+These desert environment problems can be minimized by proper design of the acoustic detector's particulate filter.
 Filters with large pore sizes can effectively block most direct particle impacts without trapping sand and causing it to build up on the sensor.
-(Figure 2) Acoustic gas-leak detectors should be tested to MIL-STD-810G, Method 510.5, Procedure II, which applies to all devices likely to be exposed to dry blowing sand.
+Acoustic gas-leak detectors should be tested to MIL-STD-810G, Method 510.5, Procedure II, which applies to all devices likely to be exposed to dry blowing sand.

 Shifting ground, a common issue for pipelines or processing plant installations in areas of permafrost, and vibration are environmental factors that can affect line of sight gas detector performance.
-In these settings, product specifiers should look for product features such as rigid mounting arms that minimize vibration, and optics with relatively large alignment tolerances.
+In these settings, product specifiers should look for product features such as rigid mounting arms that do not attenuate vibration from a mounting surface, and optics designed with relatively large alignment tolerances to allow more misalignment between the detector's light source and receiver.